 The Baudin expedition was intended to be a voyage of discovery that would further scientific knowledge and perhaps eclipse the achievements of James Cook.
-Napoléon Bonaparte, as First Consul, formally approved the expedition 'to the coasts of New Holland',9 after receiving a delegation of Baudin and eminent members of the Institut National des Sciences et Arts on 25 March 1800.
-The explicit purpose of the voyage was to be 'observation and research relating to Geography and Natural History.'10
+First Consul Napoléon Bonaparte approved the expedition 'to the coasts of New Holland',1 after receiving a delegation of Baudin and eminent members of the Institut National de France on 25 March 1800.
+The explicit purpose of the voyage was to be 'observation and research relating to Geography and Natural History.'2